pilotak/WemosWeatherStation/README.md

 ```

 #### `name/upgrade`
-As a data send link to `*.bin` upgrade package and it will reply in topic `name/upgrade/status`
+As a data send link to `*.bin` upgrade package and it will reply in topic `name/upgrade/status` (HTTP support only) *ie.: http://somewebsite.com/package.bin*

 #### `name/height`
 As a data send new height and it will confirm in topic `name/height/new`